nitin-jotwani/Indian-Mobile-Circle-JSON/README.md

 # Indian-Mobile-Circle-JSON
 A json file containing 2625 mobile circles of India.

-After hundreds of unsuccessful searches for a AngularJS to find the mobile circle which could work the way I wanted it to, I gave up.
+After hundreds of unsuccessful searches for an AngularJS to find the mobile circle which could work the way I wanted it to, I gave up.
 Then, I began searching for a .json from which I could directly fetch the information and make it work, there too, I failed, I couldn't find the "perfect" file.

 So, I gathered the data from multiple sources based on latest data available till Dec 2016 and converted it to a JSON.